-An expedited decision can only be requested if members or providers believe waiting for a standard decision could jeopardize a member's life, health, or ability to regain maximum function.
+An expedited decision can only be requested if a member or provider believes waiting for a standard decision could jeopardize a member's life, health, or ability to regain maximum function.
 If providers request an expedited decision or support a member in asking for one CHRISTUS Health Medicare Complete (HMO) and CHRISTUS Health Medicare Plus (HMO) will automatically provide an expedited decision within 24 hours from the initial request.